oldfritter/upop/README.md

 A simple upop ruby gem, without unnecessary magic or wrapper, it's directly facing how upop api works.

-This gem is just for desktop payment of UnionPay(UPMP).
+This gem is just for desktop payment of UnionPay(UPOP).

 ## Installation